2022CatDog/Chocolate/data/readme.md

   - Deleted the unuseful columns:
     - 'Unnamed: 0' - same as the indices of the dataframe
     - 'beans' - all have beans contained
-    - 'first_taste', 'second_taste', 'third_taste', 'fourth_taste' - the test set does not have these distingished, but only strings are given
+    - 'first_taste', 'second_taste', 'third_taste', 'fourth_taste' - the test set does not have these distingished,
+                                                                     but only one string of tastes is given for each chocolate